 Should I Worry If My Hermit Crab Fell Off The Table?

-The distance between the table and the floor is likely to be more than 3 feet.
-This means the impact of the fall might hurt or even kill your hermit crab.
+The distance between the table and the floor is likely more than 3 feet, which means the impact will likely hurt or kill the hermit crab.

 How Did Your Hermit Fall?

 The chances of injury depend on how it landed: